Complaint Procedure Explained

 Arden Solicitors Advocates want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided, then you should inform us immediately, so that we can do our best to resolve the problem.

-The procedure to be followed is
+The procedure to be followed is as follows;

 - If your caseworker or their manager, did not resolve your concerns to your satisfaction, your complaint will then reach the second stage.